ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.hidden.md

 {: toc-completion-time="2h"}

 This tutorial dives into the fastest option to get up and running with [Client-to-Site VPC VPN connectivity](/docs/vpc?topic=vpc-vpn-client-to-site-overview).
-Rather than doing manual steps, we show you how to set up an automated way to create a client-to-site VPN connection to one or more landing zones in your accounts by using Terraform.
+Rather than doing manual steps, this tutorial shows you how to set up an automated way to create a client-to-site VPN connection to one or more landing zones in your accounts by using Terraform.
 {: shortdesc}

 ## Problem